dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     *   A type whose declaration is marked sealed
     *   `T?` where `T` is exhaustive
     *   `FutureOr<T>` for some type `T` that is exhaustive
+    *   A record type whose fields are all exhaustive types

     **TODO: Finalize the syntax for marking a class as a sealed family.**